Mabi19/spaceshot/README.md

     - There isn't a widely-supported protocol for this yet
     - ext-image-capture-source-v1 is ideal, but support is limited
     - May be implemented using hyprland-toplevel-export-v1 first
-- Edit action for notifications (to launch an external editor)

 ### Controls
 - Click and drag to select a region